phamiter253/front-end-test/README.md

   2. Any struggles you faced when developing with technology you chose

   I had issues with react-bootstrap so I had to change my strategy completely.
 I also tried setting up Tailwind but that wasn't working either.
+Making the carousel took the most time and effort.
 Making components, text, and margin/padding responsive while maintaining the layout design was another challenge.
 I also wanted to create a parallax effect with the banner images but I couldn't implement it the way I wanted.

   3. What you enjoyed the most and why